 HostGator and SiteGround offer impressive features, but HostGator seems misguided in its approach.
 SiteGround gives you the essentials on all plans and builds on that with the more expensive tiers.
 HostGator, on the other hand, hides features such as SSD storage and daily backups behind a paywall, making the winner for this round clear.

-Web hosting pricing isn’t as simple as it is with, say, our VPN reviews.
+Web hosting pricing isn’t as simple as it is with, say, our best VPN services.
 In a clear attempt to appear to be cheap web hosting, providers advertise misleading prices, which can lead to devastating consequences when it’s time to check out (read our Arvixe review for an example).
 This round isn’t only about the price of the web host, but it’s also about how clear that price is.

 SiteGround has a no-nonsense pricing scheme that we can get behind.
 Though not as clear as DreamHost — few are, as you can see in our DreamHost review — SiteGround doesn’t try to deceive users when it comes time to check out.
 Even better is the fact that SiteGround is cheap to begin with.